• Skip to primary navigation

 Hard rolls on counter with centers carved out and "lids" hanging.

-Begin melting the cubed Velveeta cheese over very low heat.
 When the Velveeta starts to melt, add in the tomato sauce, chopped garlic, and chopped olives.
 Stir until the cheese is fully melted and the sauce is well blended.
-Remove from heat.
-Add the chopped eggs to the melted cheese sauce and stir to incorporate.

 Hard rolls on counter, filled with egg and cheese mixture; lids hanging loose.

-Bake at 350°F | 176°C for 20 minutes.
+Bake at 350°F (176°C) for 20 minutes.
 Allow to cool at least 5 minutes before unwrapping.

 Side view of hard roll filled with hard-boiled egg mixture.
 Aluminum foil wrapper peeled back.
 Sitting on decorated deviled egg tray.

-• Perfect Soft-Boiled Scotch Eggs (Air Fryer Recipe)
+• Perfect Air Fryer Scotch Eggs

-• Smoked Salmon Benedict
+Smoked Salmon Eggs Benedict

-• Naturally-Dyed Armenian Easter Eggs
+Naturally-Dyed Armenian Easter Eggs

 Hard roll filled with hard-boiled egg mixture.
 Aluminum foil wrapper peeled back.
 Sitting on decorated deviled egg tray.

-5 from 3 votes
+5 from 4 votes

 Egg & Cheese Rolls